Gui-mp8/news-extractor/README.md

 After creating the Google Cloud Account you will need pass trough some steps

-- Step 1 : [Create a Service Account and Add Owner permission](https://www.youtube.com/watch?v=aD9vU1a7WXo) to easily run the code
+- Step 1 : [Create a Service Account and Add BigQuery Admin permission](https://www.youtube.com/watch?v=aD9vU1a7WXo) to easily run the code

 - Step 2 : [Create a service account key](https://youtu.be/dj9fxiuz4WM?t=66)

 - Step 3 : save it with the name of `news-extraction.json`, or change the key name on both of Dockerfiles

+- Step 4 : Modify the file `config.yaml` with the respective data of your project

+**OBS** If you want to extract data from other the guardian site topic, follow the examples inside the config.yaml file.

 ## Execution